Mark B. Barron: Public Transportation Safety Int'l Corp.

 In 1994, Barron invented the S-1 Gard Dangerzone Deflector and founded Public Transportation Safety International.
 The S-1 Gard is a device installed in front of the dual right rear wheels of transit buses, engineered to deflect a person out of the path of the wheels, preventing injury or death.
 It is currently installed on bus fleets in major cities such as Los Angeles, Washington D.C., Chicago and Baltimore.

 In 2010, PTS launched the MDZ Shield as an alternative to the S-1 Gard for school buses.

 Bel Air X

-Bel Air X is a on-demand telepresent service application which utilizes personal assistants who will go to stores or merchants and purchase items for consumers.
+Bel Air X is an on-demand telepresent service application which utilizes personal assistants who will go to stores or merchants and purchase items for consumers.
 Bel Air X is unique in that the personal assistant can transmit images of the items via an imaging capturing device from the store to the consumer so they can see what the item looks like as if the consumer was actually there in-person.
 The assistant can also show other similar products to the consumer if they prefer to make product substitutions.